gulios/sxf-config/README.md

 ##### Example usage:

-1. Use [Composer](http://getcomposer.org) to install Whoops into your project:
+1. Use [Composer](http://getcomposer.org) to install SXF Config into your project:

     ```bash
     composer require gulios/sxf-config